antonia-white/space-invaders/README.md

   - Some users may not have access to devices with larger screen sizes so it is important to impliment accessibility for mobile users.
   - This feature hasn't been implemented as I feel it currently retracts from the gaming experience.
 With additional time and experimentation I would work to facilitate space invaders gameplay to suit a mobile device.

-- Enemy bullet svg rotation towards player's spaceship
+- Enemy laser svg rotation towards player's spaceship
   - As you can see in current gameplay, when an alien laser is fired the laser.svg moves directly towards the player.
 However, the laser.svg does not rotate towards the player and remains facing directly down.
   - Adding rotation of the laser would increases immersion resulting in a better gaming experience.
   - With additional time and research I would impliment this feature.